 If you’ve ever had someone look at your face and then ask if you’re sick, you know how disconcerting it can be.
 Maybe you feel like walking death, but showed up to work anyway thinking you look presentable, or perhaps you actually feel fine, but once someone points out you look unwell, you start to notice that tickle in the back of your throat.
 But is there any science behind your colleagues’ sickness-detection?

-Up until recently, there wasn’t, but new research suggests identifying illness based on someone’s face is actually a thing.
+Up until fairly recently, there wasn’t, but new research suggests identifying illness based on someone’s face is actually a thing.
 Specifically, the findings of the study, published in the journal Proceedings of the Royal Society B, indicate facial cues related to the skin, mouth and eyes can help us detect acutely sick and potentially contagious people.

 Here’s how the study worked: Dr. John Axelsson of the Karolinska Institutet, who cowrote the study, and his colleagues injected 16 volunteers with a bacteria designed to trigger their immune systems.
 The researchers took photos of the participants around two hours after the injection (when they felt the sickest) and then on a completely different day when they received a placebo.

 Enlisting help from 60 Swedish university students, the researchers showed them photos of both sick and well participants and asked them to determine whether the person shown was sick or healthy.
 The students were accurately able to identify the sick individuals in 52 to 70 percent of the photos.
 They were able to pick out the ill people based on them having “paler lips and skin, a more swollen face, droopier corners of the mouth, more hanging eyelids, redder eyes, and less glossy and patchy skin, as well as appearing more tired,” the study found.